Regd.No.: 126198/071/072

 Day 16 : Trek to Gorak Shep 5,170 m and Everest Base Camp 5,364 m and return to Gorakshep – 06 hrs.

-Everest with its notorious Khumbu ice falls and glaciers at near distance from the base camp.
-This desolate but tremendous spot feeling out of this world, in high expedition’s season around April and May this place be flooded with different groups of expeditions.
-After an overwhelming moment retrace the walk back to Gorakshep for overnight stop after feeling high and at ease after reaching the goal of this trip.
+Everest with its notorious Khumbu ice falls and glaciers at a near distance from the base camp.
+This desolate but tremendous spot feels out of this world, During high expedition season around April and May this place is flooded with different groups of expeditions.
+After an overwhelming moment retrace the walk back to Gorakshep for an overnight stop after feeling high and at ease after reaching the goal of this trip.

 Food